Lufthansa reaches crisis deal with union to cut costs

 Lufthansa warned last week it would burn through more cash in the fourth quarter than in the third and that further restructuring measures would weigh on its results as it struggles to cope with the effects of the COVID-19 pandemic.

-Lufthansa and its subsidiaries Eurowings, Swiss, Austrian and Brussels Airlines are slashing their schedules, fleet and staff, with air travel not expected to recover to pre-pandemic levels before 2025.
-It aims to reduce 22,000 full-time jobs.
+The airline and its subsidiaries, Eurowings, Swiss, Austrian and Brussels Airlines, are slashing their schedules, fleet and staff, with air travel not expected to recover to pre-pandemic levels before 2025.
+It aims to cut 22,000 full-time jobs.

+“We have taken a first important step towards reducing ground staff personnel costs,” HR head Michael Niggemann said in a statement.
+“However, we cannot slow down our efforts in continuing to work on crisis-management measures.”

+The deal with Verdi comes after months of talks that were repeatedly broken off.
+Verdi accused the company of seeking to cut jobs even after it took a 9-billion-euro government bailout.

-Lufthansa said 24,000 ground staff would forgo their usual Christmas bonus in 2020 and 2021 as well as vacation bonuses until the end of 2021, while the company will also cut the amount it tops up government payments to staff working short-time.
+Lufthansa said 24,000 ground staff would forgo their usual Christmas bonuses in 2020 and 2021 as well as vacation bonuses until the end of 2021.
+The company will also cut the amount it tops up government payments to staff working short-time.

 Together these measures will cut personnel costs by up to half in 2021, depending on the total hours worked.